What Can Cause Acne

 There's a reason why you're most likely to have severe acne during your teenage years.
 Acne is directly connected to the increase of androgen hormone levels, which happens during puberty.
 When these hormones rise, the oil glands in the skin enlarge and produce more oil, also known as sebum.
 As the sebum rises in the skin, it connects with infectious bacteria and dead skin cells.
 The resulting blockage begins the formation of a pimple.

 Many makeup products contain pore-clogging ingredients

-As we well know, clogged pores is a one-way street to pimple town.
+As we well know, clogged pores are a one-way street to pimple town.
 Many skin cleansers and lotions contain mineral oils, a heavy moisturising agent that clogs up your pores.
 Silicones are another ingredient that can cause breakouts.
-When shopping for cosmetics, check for the label “noncomedogenic”.
-This means that the product you’re buying is specifically formulated to prevent build-up in your pores.
+When shopping for cosmetics, check for the label "noncomedogenic".
+This means that the product you're buying is specifically formulated to prevent build-up in your pores.

 Certain foods can cause acne

 Your diet is super influential to the health of your skin.
 Earlier this year we discussed the foods that are most likely to cause breakouts.
 In case you need a refresher, you can find that post at the Eunoia Edit.